The Revolutionary War Legacy

 Raiders

-After raiding Saint Albans and robbing several banks, The Confederate Raiders as they were called, proceeded to attempt an excape to Canada that did eventually succeed.
+After raiding Saint Albans and robbing several banks, The Confederate Raiders as they were called, proceeded to attempt an escape to Canada that did eventually succeed.
 However, in Sheldon they first attempted to burn down the two-lane covered bridge over Bridge Street.
 The local minister is credited with putting out that fire.
 The Raiders then attempted to rob The Missisquoi Bank which was closed.
-They theb proceeded east and north into Canada
+They they proceeded east and north into Canada

 Di Anne Crane with the image of the bridge she created.